CSCI1090-S24/ps1/README.md

 <img src="img/repoview.png" width="500">

-6. On my Mac, this is what I see next.
+6. On my Mac, when I click on `Show in Finder` this is what I see next: a Finder folder with the same files as I can see on GitHub in my browser!
+This is your local copy of the problem set.
 This is where you will be doing all the work for this problem set.
 At the end of the problem set, in step 9, you'll see how to commit your work to your repository on the internet on GitHub.

 <img src="img/classroomlocation.png" width="500">